 Grapefruit juice has been shown to slow the hepatic metabolism of these antihistamines as well as other drugs and to prolong the QT interval in patients taking astemizole or terfenadine.
 Clinical implications of this interaction are unclear.

 Other drugs that prolong the QT interval and have been implicated in cases of torsade include phenothiazines, tricyclic antidepressants, lithium carbonate, ziprasidone, cisapride, highly active antiretroviral drugs, high-dose methadone, anthracycline chemotherapeutic agents (eg, doxorubicin, daunomycin), some fluoroquinolones, and any other medication using the CYP3A metabolic pathway.
 Ranolazine, an antiangina agent, also prolongs the QTc, but torsade is a rare complication of this therapy.
+Often, multiple agents act synergistically.
+Because QT prolongation is highly variable among and even in a single individual, the specific "causative" agent is often speculative.
+Accordingly, lists of agents suspected of increasing the QT interval may include some drugs that do not have this particular effect.

 Risk factors for torsade include the following: